alex-paige/applcoreParser/Readme.md

    5. if no arguments are passed in, the program will run with a default hard coded .csv file (for testing).

 Additional Notes:
-    - program only reads the RX values (response only data)
     - on the ~apex~ program sometimes multiple TX values will show up sequentially, meaning no response from the MC
     - currently this program only supports a u16 response